Title: Snowdrift and Other Stories

 YAY I’m freeeeeeeeeeee!!!

 I should have DNFd this but I was being stubborn!

 Somehow don’t think I’ll be reading anymore Georgette Heyer in future.
 I can see the appeal.
 She has her moments with incredibly witty banter but it’s all just too dull for my taste.
 I need more of a cutting sense of humour which in my opinion this collection painfully lacked.

 I enjoyed two stories out of fourteen….

-Not exactly great and I don’t think can encourage me to award this any more than one star.
+Not exactly great and I don’t think I’d recommend this collection to anyone else.